Plan the conversation carefully.

 Quick script

-I am not trying to label either of us; I am trying to make listening without defensiveness easier to handle clearly.
+I am not trying to label either of us; I am trying to make how to listen easier to handle clearly.

 When not to use this